Holic75/Baldurs-gate-dnd-3.5/README.md

 Stunning Attack (6 stars) - The character receives Stunning Attack innate ability.
 ```
 Stunning Attack:
 Stunning Attack allows the warrior to strike blows so forceful that they stun an opponent for 2 rounds if the opponent fails a Save vs. Death at a -6 penalty.
-The ability lasts for 2 rounds and can be used once every 5 minutes.
+The ability lasts for 2 rounds and can be used once in 20 rounds.
 ```
 Deathblow (7 stars) - The character receives Deathblow innate ability.
 ```
 Deathblow:
 This ability allows the warrior to vanquish foes with a single blow.
-For the next 2 rounds, any creature is instantly killed when struck by the warrior unless it makes a Save vs. Death  at a -4 penalty.
+For the next 2 rounds, any creature is instantly killed when struck by the warrior unless it makes a Save vs. Death  at a -6 penalty.
 This ability can be used once every 2 hours.
 ```

 ###### Tactics
 Insightful Strike (1 star) - With unarmed strikes, short swords, daggers, long swords, scimitars, wakizhasi, ninja-to, clubs, quarterstaves and spears the character may use Intelligence value instead of Strength to determine bonus to damage.